nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 3. Copy the file to the folder you want to use as the _home folder_ for your NutriGoals.

 4. Double-click the file to start the app.
-A screen similar to the below should appear in a few seconds.
+A screen similar to the one below should appear in a few seconds.
 Note how the app contains some sample data.
 ![sampleUi](images/sampleUi.png)